-To promote and update pavement management services among member communities by conducting road condition, budget, and plan analyses on a contract basis for the accepted paved locally maintained roadway system.
-This work is performed solely by PVPC staff.
+To promote and update pavement management services for member communities by conducting road condition, budget, and plan analyses on a contract basis for the accepted paved locally maintained roadway system.

-- 1. Local Pavement Management Data Collection and study for Holland. - 2.
-Local Pavement Management Data Collection and study for Chester.
+- 1. Local Pavement Management Data Collection and study for Chester. - Local Pavement Management Data Collection and draft study for Southampton.

-- 1. Follow up with the Towns of West Springfield, Easthampton, Agawam, and Ludlow on requests for Pavement Management System assistance. - 2.
-Identify additional communities interested in conducting local pavement management programs. - 3.
-Meet with local officials and staff from the selected communities to explain the program and to coordinate activities. - 4.
-Conduct training sessions to educate local DPW and Highway Department staff on the identification of pavement distresses as well as sidewalk distress and data recording techniques. - 5.
-Provide follow-up technical assistance to other communities with pavement management programs already in place such as Longmeadow and Wilbraham. - 6.
-Assist communities in the development of new roadway improvement projects based on their annual maintenance budget. - 7.
+- 1. Follow up with the local communities on requests for Pavement Management System assistance. - 2.
+Meet with local officials and staff from the selected communities to explain the program and to coordinate activities.

+- 3. Conduct training sessions to educate local DPW and Highway Department staff on the identification of pavement distresses as well as sidewalk distress and data recording techniques. - 4.
+Assist communities in the development of new roadway improvement projects based on their annual maintenance budget. - 5.
 Ensure that any new roadway is officially accounted for by Collecting GPS coordinate information to assist in Mapping.

-- 1. OCI Updates for specific roadways in communities with an existing Pavement Management Program as requested. - 2.
+- OCI Updates for specific roadways in communities with an existing Pavement Management Program as requested. - 2.
+Draft study for the Town of Granville.
+November 2018. - 3.
 Updates for existing municipal pavement management plans, as requested.